Know Before You Go

 - Many businesses in Whistler, including restaurants, accommodations, activity operators and retail stores, continue to have suspended or modified operations.
 Please review the COVID-19 Business Impact in Whistler database and Whistler's Doors Open Directory for details.

-- The Whistler Visitor Centre has suspended operations until further notice, however, guests can call 1.800.944.7853 or use the Ask Whistler mobile chat service to speak with a Whistler.com agent who can answer questions and provide resort information.
+- The Whistler Visitor Centre has reopened with enhanced safety protocols in place.
+Hours of operation are from 9 AM to 5 PM Sunday to Thursday and from 9 AM to 7 PM on Friday and Saturday.
+Guests can also call 1.800.944.7853 or use the Ask Whistler mobile chat service to speak with a Whistler.com agent who can answer questions and provide resort information.

 - For information about municipal facilities and programs in Whistler, such as Meadow Park Sports Centre and the Whistler Public Library, visit the Resort Municipality of Whistler's website at whistler.ca/covid19.